The work is hard enough. Your workplace shouldn't make it harder.

 It's a culture problem.
 And culture is either built on purpose or built by default — but it's always being built.
 What's yours building toward right now?

-When upward feedback disappears, fear has usually taken its place.
+The silence that used to be honesty: When upward feedback disappears, fear has usually taken its place.
 You're operating with hidden mistakes, ethical risks, and avoidable crises that nobody wants to be the one to name.

-High unscheduled PTO and sudden resignations are the nervous system saying the stressors have exceeded the supports.
+The turnover you saw coming: High unscheduled PTO and sudden resignations are the nervous system saying the stressors have exceeded the supports.
 It's not work ethic.
 It's a system that keeps asking more than it gives back.

-Not burnout enough to quit.
+The exhaustion nobody's naming: Not burnout enough to quit.
 Not okay enough to stay fully.
 Your best people are running at a deficit, and everyone has quietly agreed to pretend that's normal.

-Culture is not what the handbook says.
+The values that stop at the poster: Culture is not what the handbook says.
 It's what people feel when no one's watching — in the meeting where everyone "agrees," in the unspoken rule that rest has to be earned.

 We work in three lanes — and most organizations need all three at some point, not always at once.
 We meet you where the pain actually is and build from there.